simonhoumb/electromart/README.md

 Enables retrieval of a specific product stored in the database.
 ###### Request

-The following shows a request for an individual configuration identified by its ID.
+The following shows a request for an individual product identified by its ID.

 ```text
 Method: GET